paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-overview.md

 In order to implement these features in the buildpacks, there are three main
 phases:

-1. Federated Model Adoption In Buildpacks: [RFC 0000](https://github.com/paketo-buildpacks/rfcs/blob/dependency-management-top-level/text/dependencies/rfcs/0000-dependency-management-overview.md)
+1. Federated Model Adoption In Buildpacks: [Phase 1 RFC](https://github.com/paketo-buildpacks/rfcs/blob/dependency-management-top-level/text/dependencies/rfcs/0000-dependency-management-overview.md)

 Buildpacks will adopt a federated approach to dependency management by moving the responsibility of dependency-specific logic to buildpacks out of the dep-server and related repositories.
 - Buildpacks maintainers determine if dependencies can be consumed directly from upstream or must be compiled or processed in any way
 - Dependency-specific bucket is set up for metadata and compiled dependencies